smchargue/smchargue/README.md

-- 👋 Hi, I’m Steve McHargue, a Senior Solutions Architect with [Aderant](https://www.aderant.com)
+- 👋 Hi, I’m Steve McHargue, a semi-retired freelance web developer
 - 👀 I specialize in developing law firm solutions using the Handshake Toolkit...
 - 🌱 I’m ~~currently~~ always learning JavaScript, css/scss, html5, SQL, Kendo jQuery UI, SharePoint, MS Teams and the rest Office 365 platform
 - 💞️ I’m looking to collaborate on anything related to Handshake driven legal solutions
-- 📫 How to reach me steve.mchargue@aderant.com
+- 📫 How to reach me steve.mchargue@outlook.com

 <!---
 smchargue/smchargue is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.